2suggestions/better_form/README.md

 Use the `better_form_for` method to create a better form, and add fields using the default Rails form helpers.

+Add `better_form` to your `application.js` manifest file (requires jQuery and Coffeescript):

+    // Add this to app/assets/javascripts/application.js
+    //= require better_form

+You might want to customize this file (found in `vendor/assets/javascripts/better_form.js.coffee`) to change the error message markup.

 Customizing your form fields
 ============================